hyy8/League-Of-Legends-Researc-Project/README.md

   which is greater than the significant level.
 So we Fail to reject the Null Hypothesis (H0).
 </p>
 <p>
+  <strong>Conclusion:</strong>
-  In conclusion, p-value=0.8 which does not indicate a statistically significant association between the 'dragons' column and the missingness of the 'firstdragon' column.
+  p-value=0.8 which does not indicate a statistically significant association between the 'dragons' column and the missingness of the 'firstdragon' column.
 Hence, we maintain the Null hypothesis(H0) that the missingness of 'firstdragon' does not depend the 'dragons' column.
 </p>